| Vol. 17 No. 1

 state governments have offered monetary help to poorer schools

+to train teachers to teach the AP courses.
 The California state panel wants to replace the AP offerings

 with across-the-board curriculum changes which require greater